Khushalsarode/Gen-Domain-Suggestor/README.md

 ---

-Thank you for checking out **Genai Domains**!
+Thank you for checking out **Genai Domains DreamDomains**!
 We hope you find it useful for generating the perfect domain names for your projects.
 If you have any questions or feedback, feel free to reach out!